ShigekiKarita/espnet/egs/just/asr1/README.md

 In this result, the current system achieved character error rate 25.1%!.
 However, you can see some kanji conversion errors.
 Therefore language model (LM) could reduce these errors?

+See [this document](http://www1.icsi.berkeley.edu/Speech/docs/sctk-1.2/sclite.htm#sclite_name_0) for detaiis of the error analysis tool.

 ## step 6. fork me

 Finally you have mastered ESPnet.
 Fork [this](https://github.com/ShigekiKarita/espnet/tree/jsut/egs/just/asr1) and have fun!
 Then, give us PR if you got nice results:-)